Desparion7/ModezpShop/README.md

 # Modezp-Shop
-ECommerce written by myself.
-MERN.The shop have a lot functionally, more in documentation.
-If you want to see  it from admin site please wrote to me.
-I will send you login and password
+ECommerce written by myself use redux, router etc. MERN.The shop have a lot functionally.
+If you want to see  it from admin perspective please wrote to me.
+I will send you login and password.

+# email:example@gmail.com
+# password: 123456
+# Following functionality:

 Full featured shopping cart